The Business of MiLB

 A. There are limitations on the number of players who can be on a roster, and these vary depending on the level of the league and the time of year.
-Also, there are both active and reserve rosters, which may include players on disabled lists, restricted lists, etc. Class A Advanced and lower-level leagues have roster guidelines based on service time for eligible players.
+Also, there are both active and reserve rosters, which may include players on injured lists, restricted lists, etc. Class A Advanced and lower-level leagues have roster guidelines based on service time for eligible players.
 The guidelines vary by league as you can see in the complete list below.
 All the info is also in the Minor League Baseball Information Guide.

 Here are the roster limits by league:

 Class A Advanced: California, Carolina, Florida State - 25 active; 35 under control; no more than two players and one player-coach on active list may have six or more years of prior Minor League service.